-USE OF PUBLIC LIBRARIES - NUMBER AND FREQUENCY OF VISITS
+NUMBER AND TRENDS OF VISITS

-U.S. adults visited public libraries in person 760 million times and remotely 560 million times for a total of 1.3 billion visits in 2006 (Table 2).
-About 35 percent of interviewed indicated they did not visit a public library in-person in the previous 12 months.
+U.S. adults visited public libraries in person 760 million times and remotely 560 million times for a total of1.3 billion visits in 2006 (Table 2).
+About 35 percent of those interviewed indicated they did not visit a public library in-person in the previous 12 months.
 When statistically weighted (by age and sex) the proportion is estimated to be 33 percent.
-Similarly, about 71 interviewed of adults percent indicated they did not visit a public library remotely in the previous 12 months, compared with 68 percent estimated statistically.
+Similarly, about 71 percent of adults interviewed indicated they did not visit a public library remotely in the previous 12 months, compared with 68 percent estimated statistically.